Last weekend, I needed a break from Los Angeles.

 2. Eat Breakfast At Hungry Bear Deli

-When you’re ready to start your day (I finally left my cabin around 10:30am), hop in your car and take the 10-minute drive along Rim of the World Highway to the tiny community of Sky Forest (the drive is easily one of the most scenic in the state).
+When you’re ready to start your day (I finally left my cabin around 10:30am), hop in your car and take the 10-minute drive along Rim of the World Highway to the tiny community of Skyforest.
 There, drop into Hungry Bear Deli for a casual and delicious breakfast.

 The first thing you’ll notice, aside from the 10-foot tall bear carving outside, is how nice the staff is.
 When I visited, the woman behind the counter asked if I was a local or from out of town, then introduced herself when she took down my name for my order and thanked me sincerely for visiting them.
 It felt good to feel so welcomed.

-Follow my lead and order the bacon, egg and cheese sandwich on a toasted everything bagel.
-The sandwich, which is loaded with a generous amount of perfectly cooked bacon, is one of the best breakfast sandwiches I’ve had in California (and I consider myself a breakfast sandwich connoisseur).
+Follow my lead and order the bacon, egg and cheese sandwich on a toasted everything bagel (it’s loaded with a generous amount of perfectly cooked bacon).
 To drink, try Hungry Bear’s signature Volcano — a thick, sweet and creamy cappuccino.